It is the direct augmented inspection of the surface of the woman’s genital area.

 You may need to wait several days for your lab results.
-Your doctor will discuss the findings with you during an office visit or over the phone.
-If you don’t have results within 2 to 3 weeks, call your doctor, unless other arrangements have been made.
+Your doctor will discuss the findings with you during an office visit or phone.
+If you don’t have consequences within 2 to 3 weeks, call your doctor unless other arrangements have been made.

 When to seek medical care for colposcopy complications

 Call your doctor if any of the following complications occur: